 23. Ai Weiwei, Remembering, 2009

-Dissident Chinese artist Ai Wei Wei created this striking piece in order to honour the hundreds of child victims of the devastating 2008 earthquake in the Sichuan province, who were killed when poorly built schools and government buildings collapsed on them.
-The large-scale piece Remembering is made up of 9,000 student back packs, spelling out in Chinese characters the words “she lived happily in this world for seven years”, a quote from bereaved mother about her lost child.
+The Chinese artist Ai Weiwei created this striking piece in order to pay homage to the child victims of an earthquake that took place in the Sichuan province in 2008.
+Particularly devastating, the natural disaster tore down many schools.
+These were poorly constructed and as a result led to the death of many children.
+The large scale work is composed of 9,000 student backpacks.
+The spectator can read the Chinese characters “she lived happily in this world for seven years”.
+This sentence is a quote from a grieving mother about her lost child.

 24. Francis Bacon, Three Studies of Lucian Freud, 1969

 Sold complete 2013, this triptych became the most expensive work of art sold by a British artist.
 It represents the friend and rival of the artist, Lucian Freud.
 Francis Bacon has always emphasized the importance of not separating the three studies.
 However, this has not always been possible, with the 3 canvases separately changing ownership many times over the years.

 In 2012, Orange, Red, Yellow, beat records at auction during its sale.
 Known for his geometric abstraction and vibrant colors, Mark Rothko has received as much criticism as he has praise.
 Rothko made his works on a very large scale.
 For the artist, his work had to be “very intimate and human”.
 He recommended that the spectator stand 60 feet away from his works to fully experience the intimacy and transcendence between the work and the audience.